 • To call you back if the investigator received contradictory or unclear information during the investigation, and

-• To call you to let you know the results of the investigation.
+• To call you back and let you know the results of the investigation.

-A witness or someone who has first-hand knowledge of the abuse must make the complaint.
-An anonymous complaint can be made only if the complaint is about an unlicensed child care provider.
+A witness or someone with first-hand knowledge of the concerns must make the complaint.
+An anonymous complaint can be made only if it concerns an unlicensed child care provider.

 Report Alcohol or Drug Abuse